-Early Case Law for US Med Mal Lawsuits summarized
+Early Case Law for U.S. Medical Malpractice Lawsuits summarized

 Standards for modern medicine did not begin to gel in the United States until the latter half of the nineteenth century.
 The founding of the American Medical Association in 1847 was the catalyst for the development of those standards.
 Once objective standards were formed, physicians who represented that they were adhering to those standards also exposed themselves to medical malpractice claims in those cases where they did not follow them.